Entries

 semantic | Architectural decisions | decision, scope:<area> |

-episodic | Incidents, workarounds, bugs | incident, scope:<area> |
+episodic | Incidents, workarounds, bugs; search first for similar incidents | incident, scope:<area> |

 reflection | End-of-session pattern analysis | reflection, branch:<branch> |